Magnetism in Gemstones

 Purplish Red Almandine

 Pure Almandine gems are not known to exist in nature.
-The average Almandine gem contains approximately 66% Almandine and 34% Pyrope Garnet (66% of site A is iron and 34% is magnesium,).
+Our study of Almandine shows that the average Almandine gem contains approximately 66% Almandine and 34% Pyrope Garnet (66% of site A is iron and 34% is magnesium,).
 But any particular Almandine gem will generally fall in the range of 50% to 75% Almandine, with 25-50% of the A site iron ions replaced by magnesium ions.
 Magnesium is magnetically inert (diamagnetic).
 The greater the replacement of magnesium by iron, the more magnetic Almandine becomes, and the further to the right toward the pure end-member its graph points plot.

 Almandine Cabochon Ring